merenbach/hotel-juliet/README.md

   - Tabula recta maybe shouldn't be referred to as a tableau--or is it?
   - Caesar box cipher?
   - Null cipher may not actually be a null cipher as per the ACA.
+  - Auto convert to caps would be a nice option for messages

 ## DONE! but needs unit tests...